 What’s Up in Montanita?

-I kinda don’t know.
-I can’t lie, despite going to Montanita quite a few times during my stay in Olon, I knew it wasn’t my vibe.
-Montanita is touted as the party town of Ecuador, and if you don’t know me, let me tell you, I’m the opposite of a partier!
+I like visiting Montanita for the day, but it’s otherwise not really my vibe!
+Montanita is touted as the party town of Ecuador, and if you don’t know me, let me tell you, I’m the opposite of a partier.

-With that said, Montanita was a cool spot to visit for the day from Olon, to go shopping, have some drinks and even get some work done.
+With that said, Montanita was a cool spot to visit from Olon, to go shopping, have some drinks, and even get some work done.
 It’s also where the main supermarket, Tia’s, is.

 My favorite area of Montanita was actually The Point.
 This is all the way down to the right, towards Olon, if you’re looking at Montanita Beach.
 This area has a better mood, in my opinion.
 It has some cool bars, and restaurants and things aren’t so hectic.
 The beach tends to be less crowded on this end as well.